training-user-scrgt/DHS-SchedulingApp/docs/microservices-decomposition/README.md

-# Steps to  achieve microservices decomposition
+# Steps to Microservices Decomposition